 At Drunk Feminist Films, we would rather laugh than cry our way through Hollywood representations of gender, race, sexuality, class and other aspects of identity.
-DFF produces lighthearted events and media that use cocktail-fuelled feminist commentary to tease apart the tropes of mainstream movies.
+DFF produces lighthearted events and media that use shouty, snarky & fun-fuelled feminist commentary to tease apart the tropes of mainstream movies.
+Drinking not required.
 DFF punches up, not down.
 In other words, we aim jokes at the oppressor and the system (and sometimes the fashion), not those experiencing oppression.

 Today a rotating cast of Drunk Feminists host regularly sold-out events in Toronto at the Royal Cinema, as well as webisodes and other online content with outlets including CBC and VICE.